keshon/pixel-powaahh/README.md

 I asked ChatGPT for help (thank you digital brain!).

 ### License
-Pixel Powaahh is lisenced under Unlicense whatever it means.
+Pixel Powaahh is licensed under Unlicense whatever it means.
 Just play fair and be nice.